RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

 The "Passed/Failed" status is set to "INCONCLUSIVE" for the following reason:

 - When the floppy drive is powered on, the motor does not always spin up.
 It seems like this happens when the floppy drive is "cold" (not started for a while).
+The combined power/activity LED does seem to work fine every time.

 # Mainboard